Skip to content

 • 1 cup chopped spinach, loosely packed

-• 2 tablespoons Cajun seasonings (or use a Creole blend)
+• 2 tablespoons Cajun seasoning (or a Creole blend)

 • Salt and pepper to taste